Calibrating Generative Models to Distributional Constraints: Case-studies with Diverse Models, Data, and Constraints

-Compared to \citet{khalifa2020distributional}, CGM-reward yields a small but statistically significant improvement in both miscalibration and distance to the base model.
-CGM-relax reduces gender imbalance by over five times more than \citet{khalifa2020distributional} but deviates further from the base-model.
+Compared to \citet{khalifa2020distributional}, CGM-reward yields a small but statistically significant (two-sided $t$-test) improvement in miscalibration at the same distance to the base model.
+CGM-relax reduces gender imbalance by more than threefold relative to the baseline but deviates further from the base model.

-\textbf{Transference of calibration to heldout professions.} We evaluate how conditional calibration affects the calibration of ``held-out'' professions not considered during fine-tuning.
-Such generalization could be particularly valuable in applications where it is impractical to foresee and explicitly calibrate for every possible prompt.
-To evaluate this, we consider six held-out professions: sheriff, judge, accountant, dancer, athlete, and baker.
-While CGM does not result in gender parity for the held-out professions, the imbalance is significantly reduced for some (\Cref{fig:tinystories}B).
+\textbf{Transference of calibration to held-out professions.} We evaluate how conditional calibration affects the calibration of ``held-out'' professions not considered during fine-tuning.
+This generalization is particularly valuable in applications where it is impractical to foresee and explicitly calibrate every possible prompt.
+To evaluate this, we consider six held-out professions; four are significantly improved, whereas two become more imbalanced (\Cref{fig:stories}B).